aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-04-step-02-enable-automation.md

 ![](https://docs.aws.amazon.com/systems-manager/latest/userguide/images/ExplorerSyncFromSource.png)

 For more information, see [Setting up Systems Manager Explorer to display data from multiple accounts and Regions](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-resource-data-sync.html).

+## Recap

+In this section, you created a State Manager association to invoke a custom Automation runbook on a cron expression based schedule.
+The Automation runbook subsequently called the Command document ```AWS-RunPatchBaseline``` to perform a scan operation on the target managed instances.
+There are other options to schedule the multi-account and multi-Region patching operation, such as [Amazon EventBridge rules that trigger on a schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) and [Systems Manager Maintenance Windows](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-maintenance.html).

+For a more detailed overview of centralizing operational management for inventory, patching, and compliance see the [AWS Management and Governance samples](https://github.com/aws-samples/aws-management-and-governance-samples) repository package [Operational Management: Inventory, Patching, and Compliance](https://github.com/aws-samples/aws-management-and-governance-samples/tree/master/AWSSystemsManager/CentralizedPatchManagement).

 ## Next Section